 In Religion, we are exploring the teaching of Jesus and how it is relates to our own personal lives.
 We also focus on prayer and reflection in our daily lives.

-We will begin Lent on March 6th with our school-wide Ash Wednesday Liturgy.
-Please watch out for news about St. Luke's special Lent charity this year.
-We will certainly be talking about it in class.
+We will begin Lenten Journey on Wednesday, February 26th @ 10:45am with our school-wide Ash Wednesday Liturgy.
 Our classrooms will reflect the teachings and lessons of this most important season: prayer, alms giving, and fasting.